Darkfllame/Zig3D/README.md

 You can check out the [demos](examples/) for examples on how to use the library.

+By the way, there is low (no) documentation, so you'll need to check out on khronos group's site for errors and what parameters do.

 ## Help me I guess.

 Feel free to use, test it and give me ideas for this, you can also help me by proposing [pull requests](https://github.com/Darkfllame/Zig3D/pulls).